iamvery/docs/realtime/_overview.md

 Each WebSocket connection has a unique connection id.
 This is an important security feature of Pakyow Realtime.
 You can read more about this feature later on in this guide.
-For now, just know that the connection id is important if you expect to receive and messages on subscribed channels.
+For now, just know that the connection id is important if you expect to receive any messages on subscribed channels.

 When rendering a view, the connection id is automatically added to the body tag in the `data-socket-connection-id` attribute.
 With a bit of JavaScript, we can